 It’s a shame, but the Loreto Bay Project construction has been halted.
 This project was first planned over thirty years ago.
-It was suppose to bring stability and income, providing a luxurious playground for vacationers, but disappointment and failure came instead.
+It was supposed to bring stability and income, providing a luxurious playground for vacationers, but disappointment and failure came instead.

 Home owner’s received a letter stating: